-an established professional career within the Information industry.
+an established professional career within the information industry.
 As a guide, the extent of the applicant's professional experience should be equivalent to that of an Associate Member of the Australian Computer Society of at least two years' standing.

 Each semester the School publishes the MSc in Computing (by coursework) Course Guide.
 This Guide contains much administrative information as well as a detailed statement of the course regulations.
 Students and prospective applicants are advised to obtain a copy of this Guide and to study it carefully.
-From August an 'Admission package' containing a copy of the Guide, the application forms and other relevant information is available from either the UTS Information Service, the Faculty Graduate Assistant, or the University's Postgraduate Studies and Scholarships Office.
-Please note that completed application forms must be submitted to the University by the last week of October in the year prior to that in which admission is sought.
+From August each year an 'Admission package' containing a copy of the Guide, the application forms and other relevant information is available from the UTS Information Service.
+Please note that completed application forms must be submitted to the University by the published deadline which is usually the last week of October in the year prior to that in which admission is sought.
 Applicants may be required to attend an interview.